 was a streetlight nearby that was pretty bright.
 Then again, I wasn't supposed to leave the

 store . . .

 I just need a little help with the brake, the man explained.

 If you could just . . .

-I pushed through the door.
-As I sauntered towards the side of the car I caught a glimpse, framed
+Oh, I said, and pushed through the door.
+As I sauntered towards the side of the car I caught

-in the open window, of a youngish man's chiseled, narrow face.
-He turned towards me, grinning.
+a glimpse, framed in the open window, of a youngish man's chiseled, narrow profile.
+He turned towards

 I accidentally stepped down on the emergency brake, he was saying.

 the pedal because of this . . .
 He waved the cast, like a flag of defeat, in my face.

 The car door opened and the man gestured, still grinning with embarrassment, down towards a small pedal